retazo0018/C1X-INTERN-PROJECT/README.md

 * Cookie Age Trend:
   * Percentage age trend of the cookies over the week.
 * Geographic Segmentation:
-  *Displays the geographic positions of all the ShopClues users using their ip address.
+  * Displays the geographic positions of all the ShopClues users using their ip address.
-  Based on Click Logs of the week